OtakuBot/OtakuBot/README.md

 | `woosh`           | r/woosh                                              | woosh (w or w/o @mention)      |

 - - - - - - - -
-The bot was developed by anouch mino#3678 , In programming language Json Using , Visual Code Source and NotePadd++ any suggest or bug , dm me , and feel free to pull request ^^
+The bot was developed by `anouch mino#3678` , In programming language Json , Using Visual Code Source and NotePad++ any suggest or bug , dm me , and feel free to pull request ^^
 - - - - - -- -
 > join us at